-There were small problems that were laid along the way to boost the main conflict of how the protagonists would bring justice to their fathers’ death by ruining the villains through innovative news broadcast.
+There were small problems that were laid along the way to boost the main conflict of how the protagonists would bring justice to their fathers’ death by ruining the villains through innovative news broadcasts.

 In this crime-romantic-drama-thriller premise, the story got so intoxicating because it assimilated Healer’s Promethean skills and heartfelt media coverage to battle the conscience-less power players of the country.

-When your cast is smart and the writing is nifty, there is no way the right notes won’t hit homerun for the viewers.
+When your cast is smart and the writing is nifty, there is no way the right notes won’t hit home run for the viewers.

 That was the case for Healer.
 I would also like to commend how I enjoyed Healer’s theme music on its placement in the drama, and how the villains even with their old personas masterfully made the lives of the heroes hard by utilizing their vile ways exceptionally.

-Healer is one of the best dramas of all time in my list; that type of drama list that I would marathon once a year when I want to have a quiet moment as a K-Drama fan.
+Healer is one of the best dramas of all time on my list; that type of drama list that I would marathon once a year when I want to have a quiet moment as a K-Drama fan.